 Both Temporary Tables (#Tables) and Table Variables (@Tables) in SQL Server provide a mechanism for Temporary holding/storage of the result-set for further processing

 In the next article, I am going to discuss the most frequently asked SQL Server Indexes Interview Questions and Answers.
 Here, in this article, I try to explain most frequently asked SQL Server Temporary Tables Interview Questions and answers.
-I hope this article will help you with your needs.
+I hope you enjoy this SQL Server Temporary Tables Interview Questions and answers article.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this SQL Server Temporary Tables Interview Questions and answers article.